EwanStubbefield-Allen/fs-journal/notes/05-javascript.md

-  let variable = array.shift() --> removes first item from array and stores it let variable = array.pop() --> removes last item from array and stores it let variable = array.slice(firstPosition, lastPosition) --> returns section from firstPosition to last array.forEach(object => {do something to each object}) --> changes each object array.split(when to split) --> breaks up objects into array array.join(between each item) --> creates a string from array array.unshift(variable) --> puts variable at beginning of array array.push(variable) --> pushes variable to end of array array.includes(variable) --> returns a boolean if array contains variable
+  let variable = array.shift() --> removes first item from array and stores it let variable = array.pop() --> removes last item from array and stores it let variable = array.slice(firstPosition, lastPosition) --> returns section from firstPosition to last let variable = array.includes(variable) --> returns a boolean if array contains variable let variable = array.join(between each item) --> creates a string from array let variable = array.reverse() --> reverses array order array.forEach(object => {do something to each object}) --> changes each object array.unshift(variable) --> puts variable at beginning of array array.push(variable) --> pushes variable to end of array array.splice(index) --> removes value at said index

 <!-- SECTION Object Methods -->
-  let object { ...previous object } --> dumps all previous object into object Object.values(object) --> returns values in an array Object.keys(keys) --> returns keys in an array
+  let object = { ...previous object } --> dumps all previous object into object Object.values(object) --> returns values in an array Object.keys(keys) --> returns keys in an array